hexa-decim8/girltalk/README.md

 When girltalk.sh is done, a new script will be made available in the root directory of the C2 host called 'hmu.sh'.
 Run this script from the C2 host, input the password for the account specified during girltalk runtime and you should have a shell on the remotely deployed foothold host without needing any unknown routing information from the foothold host!

-### Feature Roadmap ###
-* Add support for new methods of reverse ssh (will add greater stability with autossh) - Next up!
-* Added user versatility
-* Keysize customization
-* multi-foothold handling (Look out for news on ChurchInTheWild..coming soon!)